python/cpython/Doc/library/smtplib.rst

    The LMTP protocol, which is very similar to ESMTP, is heavily based on the standard SMTP client.
 It's common to use Unix sockets for LMTP, so our :meth:`connect` method must support that as well as a regular host:port server.
-The optional parameters local_hostname and source_address has the same meaning as that of SMTP client.To specify a Unix socket, you must use an absolute path for *host*, starting with a '/'.
+The optional arguments local_hostname and source_address have the same meaning as that of SMTP client.
+To specify a Unix socket, you must use an absolute path for *host*, starting with a '/'.

    Authentication is supported, using the regular SMTP mechanism.
 When using a Unix